Applications for this scheme is now open.

 Am I eligible to apply?

-Applications should be within the remit of more than one of the Academies.
+Applications must be within the remit of more than one of the Academies.

 You can apply for this scheme if you are:

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.
-Please also refer to the FAQ for further guidance.
+Please also refer to the FAQs (PDF) for further guidance.

 What is the scheme’s value and duration?